h-livv/janus/README.md

 ## Acknowledgements

-The core physics engine of Janus is built upon the Geant4 simulation toolkit.
+The core collision engine of Janus is built upon the Geant4 simulation toolkit.
 If you utilize this framework for academic or research purposes, ensure you cite the following resources:

 [Recent Developments in Geant4](https://www.sciencedirect.com/science/article/pii/S0168900216306957), J. Allison et al., Nucl.
 Instrum.
 Meth.
 A 835 (2016) 186-225<br>
 [Geant4 Developments and Applications](https://ieeexplore.ieee.org/document/1610988), J. Allison et al., IEEE Trans.
 Nucl.
 Sci.
 53 (2006) 270-278<br>